sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/index.md

 - [sourcegraph/deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker) contains a pure-Docker cluster deployment reference that some one-off customers use to deploy Sourcegraph to a non-Kubernetes cluster.
   - [sourcegraph/deploy-sourcegraph-dot-com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com) is a fork of the above that is used to deploy to the Kubernetes cluster that serves https://sourcegraph.com.

-## Guides
+## References

-Here are some guides to help you understand how multiple systems fit together:
+Here are some references to help you understand how multiple systems fit together:

 - [Life of a search query](life-of-a-search-query.md)
 - [Life of a repository](life-of-a-repository.md)